clementation/current-template/README.md

 # To Do
 1. Anotate code untill this point
-2. Create json based content rendering system
-3. Dynamic routes
-4. Add a dely before the mobile dropdown closes
+2. Add a dely before the mobile dropdown closes
+3. There's gitter when navigating to the gallery page, adding loading skeletons might help